top of page

-Question for you - do you think your body needs sugar to survive?
-The short and correct answer is no. Unlike other key nutrients we need to survive (protein, fat and fiber) sugar is not one of them.
+Question for you, do you think your body needs sugar to survive?
+The correct answer is no. Unlike other key nutrients we need to survive (protein, fat and fiber) sugar is not one of them.
 10s of thousands of years ago cave men were happy to find wild blueberries, which was (and still is) Mother Nature’s best candy.
-We often think we need sugar and crave sugar because of the way sugar is processed in our bodies.
+But we often think we need sugar and crave sugar because of the way sugar is processed in our bodies.

 “Sugar is a drug.
 Sugar sets off the same biological mechanisms that are triggered by cocaine and other drugs,” says Dr. Frank Lipman, author of “10 Reasons You Feel Old and Get Fat.”
 “Drugs and sugar hijack the brain.
 You get physically addicted to it.
 You crave it, and when you stop eating sugar, you have withdrawal effects.”